desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 bootstrapping.
 To exclude the possibility of semantic collision, there MUST NOT be a zone cut at a Signaling Name.

+To avoid relying on the benevolence of a single Signaling Domain parent (such as the corresponding TLD registry), it is RECOMMENDED to diversify the path from the root to the Child's nameserver hostnames.
+This is best achieved by using different and independently operated TLDs for each one.

 ### Example

 For the purposes of bootstrapping the Child zone `example.co.uk` with NS